 In Germany, the chancellor, Adolf Hitler who had the desire to dominate the whole world, fuelled it.
-For example, he encouraged German speakers in Sudetenland, Czechoslovakia to demand independence from Czechoslovakia.
+For example, he encouraged German speakers in Sudetenland, c) Political developments in Europe.

+Czechoslovakia to demand independence from Czechoslovakia.
 Italy under Mussolini invaded Ethiopia, in 1939 to regain her lost glory and national pride after the Adowa defeat I 1896.
 Syria rose up against France.